 This typical Kerala preparation is a very spicy curry which goes well with rice or tapioca...

-Add the onion paste, turn the heat down a tad and cook without colouring for about 5 minutes.
+- Add the onion paste, turn the heat down a tad and cook without coloring for about 5 minutes.
 Splash in some water if it starts to catch.

-Pour in the coconut milk and bring to a simmer, stirring all the time.
-The milk will take on a yellow colour from the turmeric.
+- Pour in the coconut milk and bring to a simmer, stirring all the time.
+The milk will take on a yellow color from the turmeric.

-Cook for 1 minute until everythings heated through.
+- Cook for 1 minute until everything is heated through.
 Squeeze over some lime, sprinkle with fresh coriander and serve with rice.